darrenfishell/darrenfishell.github.io/_posts/2020-03-17-track-maine-coronavirus-cases-in-this-map.md

 As the CDC publishes these numbers, its director has, Dr. Nirav Shah, has noted that it's unclear how much the data lags behind the real spread of the virus.

-"What we know about outbreaks is that we are often just detecting the tip of the iceberg," Shah told reporters Sunday, according to [Maine Public](https://www.mainepublic.org/post/number-maine-covid-19-cases-rises-89).
+"What we know about outbreaks is that we are often just detecting the tip of the iceberg," Shah told reporters on March 22, according to [Maine Public](https://www.mainepublic.org/post/number-maine-covid-19-cases-rises-89).

 _For ongoing coverage of coronavirus in Maine, see the free coverage from the [Bangor Daily News](https://bangordailynews.com/topic/coronavirus/), the [Portland Press Herald](https://www.pressherald.com/coronavirus/) and [Maine Public](https://www.mainepublic.org/post/what-mainers-need-know-about-coronavirus).
 On Twitter, [OpenMaine](https://twitter.com/Open_Maine) also has some cool digital resources in the works._